alexs2112/TerminalHero/README.md

 Using ChatGPT for placeholder dialogue and for fleshing out the game design documents.

 ### Rough To-Do List
-- Update the map so that instead of walking around, there is a list of known locations on the right that you can move around to
 - Simple test script to read dialogue json files and ensure all children are accounted for
     - Maybe generate a mermaid diagram for easier visualizations